SIM800L tracking your IoT device with Arduino

 AT+SAPBR=3,1,"APN","{here goes your APN}"

-After the APN replace the text {here goes your APN} with your APN provider.
+After the APN replace the text {here goes your APN}

 AT+SAPBR=3,1,"USER","{here goes your username}"

-After the USER replace the text {here goes your username} with your APN username (sometimes it will be empty, so just leave as it is).
+After the USER replaces the text {here goes your username}

 AT+SAPBR=3,1,"PWD","{here goes your password}"

-After the PWD replace the text {here goes your password} with your password (sometimes it will be empty, so just leave as it is).
+After the PWD replace the text {here goes your password}

 AT+SAPBR=1,1

-By now the led sensor should start blinking more frequently than it used to, it indicates that a connection has been established and now you can communicate freely with the GSM network.
+By now the LED sensor should start blinking more frequently than it used to, it indicates that a connection has been established and now you can communicate freely with the GSM network.
 To guarantee that everything is working as expected, there is one command to retrieve the current IP in use by the SIM card.

 AT+SAPBR=2,1

-The command response should be something similar to the figure below, other than that or only 0.0.0.0 indicates that something went wrong.
+The command response should be something similar to the figure below, other than that or only 0.0.0.0

-Finally we are ready to request the latitude and longitude to know where our SIM card is in the world.
-As you may have imagined it is done through an AT command as well.
+Finally, we are ready to request the latitude and longitude to know where our SIM card is in the world.
+As you may

 AT+CIPGSMLOC=1,1